-We recognise that children are capable of abusing their peers.
+We recognise that children are capable of abusing their peers. children can abuse other children, including through sexual violence and harassment, and that this can occur in various settings, both online and offline.
 As a school we work to minimise the risk of child on child/peer on peer abuse and will investigate and deal with any allegations robustly.
 Where needed risk assessments will be carried out and strategies put in place to protect the child who has suffered abuse and to offer them support.
 Concerns raised will be treated seriously and followed up in a timely and sensitive fashion.
 Where there is a concern that a child in school may have behaved inappropriately, this will be passed immediately to the DSL.
 They will discuss the matter with parents and it may be necessary to make a referral to Children's Social Care or CAMHS (Child & Adolescent Mental Health Service) and/or police as appropriate.

-The alleged incident may be between two pupils not during school hours, however the incident will still be investigated and normal procedures followed as if during the school day.
+The alleged incident may be between two pupils not during school hours, including online, however the incident will still be investigated and normal procedures followed as if during the school day.